 Code of Conduct

-We are deeply committed to fostering a welcoming, inclusive, and safe environment for all conference participants.
+We are deeply committed to fostering a welcoming, inclusive, and accountable environment for all conference participants.
 We value a space where participants feel the agency to collaborate, communicate, and problem-solve, regardless of identity or background.

-To support this, we draw on guiding principles from our sponsoring organizations—including the Sherman Centre for Digital Scholarship and Hamilton Public Library—to cultivate an enriching environment for all participants.
+To support this, we draw on guiding principles from our sponsoring organizations — including the Sherman Centre for Digital Scholarship and Hamilton Public Library — to cultivate an enriching environment for all participants.

 How We Behave